ssec/polar2grid/doc/source/readers/viirs_sdr.rst

 things like trees and grass are green, water is blue, deserts are red/brown, and clouds are white.
-The True Color GeoTIFF 24 bit image is an :ref:`RGB (Red, Green, Blue) image <explain_rgb_composite>` consisting of a combination of Red: VIIRS M-Band 5, Blue: VIIRS M-Band 4, and Blue: VIIRS M-Band 3 reflectance channels.
+The True Color GeoTIFF 24 bit image is an :ref:`RGB (Red, Green, Blue) image <explain_rgb_composite>` consisting of a combination of Red: VIIRS M-Band 5, Green: VIIRS M-Band 4, and Blue: VIIRS M-Band 3 reflectance channels.
 Each channel goes through a series of adjustments to produce the final high quality image output by |project|.